edurange/edurange3/README.md

 ### Network Selection (under construction)
-(1) private ip makes you a local cert auth
+- (1) private ip makes you a local cert auth
-(2) external ip in nginx, but certbot doesnt work
+- (2) external ip in nginx, but certbot doesnt work
-(3) domain name - best current option, still need to mess with certbot
+- (3) domain name - best current option, still need to mess with certbot

-After installation, you will neede to edit /etc/nginx/sites-available/default (delete lines, replace domain) `npm start` in one window - then `sudo certbot --nginx` *working on automating this*
+After installation, you will need to edit /etc/nginx/sites-available/default (delete lines, replace domain) `npm start` in one window - then `sudo certbot --nginx` *working on automating this*